Ekcode-lab/ek-machinelearning/README.md

 Breast_cancer screening
 ```

-this is a machine learning app
+This is a machine learning app

 ## Demo App